neilg63/julian_day_converter/README.md

     let prehistoric_julian_day = -190338.875;
-    // Convert to a NaiveDateTime object and then apply its format method
-    // The return value is a result consistent with other parse functions if let Some(date_time) = NaiveDateTime::from_jd(prehistoric_julian_day) {
+    // Convert to a NaiveDateTime object and then apply its format method if let Some(date_time) = NaiveDateTime::from_jd(prehistoric_julian_day) {
       let formatted_date_time_string = date_time.format("%Y-%m-%dT%H:%M:%S").to_string();
       println!("An asteroid hit the Earth at {} Julian days or {}", prehistoric_julian_day, formatted_date_time_string);
     }

     let unix_timestamp = 169938309;
-    // does not require conversion to a NaiveDateTime object let jd = unixtime_to_julian_day(unix_timestamp);
+    // Does not require conversion to a NaiveDateTime object let jd = unixtime_to_julian_day(unix_timestamp);
     println!("All valid 64-bit integers can be converted to Julian days, e.g. {} is {} Julian days", unix_timestamp, jd);

     let julian_day = 2134937.3937f64;
-    // does not require conversion to a NaiveDateTime object let ts = julian_day_to_unixtime(julian_day);
+    // Does not require conversion to a NaiveDateTime object let ts = julian_day_to_unixtime(julian_day);
     println!("Some historical and far-future Julian days may yield very big timestamp values e.g. {} is {} as a Unix timestamp", julian_day, ts);
 }
 ```

 ### Constants

 - `JULIAN_DAY_UNIX_EPOCH_DAYS`: **2440587.5**.
 The Julian day value at 1970-01-01 00:00:00 UTC